-The CSA recorded crime collection includes all offences that are reported to, and detected by, Victoria Police and recorded on the LEAP database.
+The CSA recorded crime collection includes all offences that are reported to, and detected by, Victoria Police and recorded on the LEAP database from July 2004.
 The scope and coverage of the data, however, is not representative of all crime that occurs in Victoria.
 Some crimes may not be recorded on LEAP, not be reported to police, or the responsibility for responding to certain offences may lie with another agency.

 The following data are not available to the CSA and are not included in these statistics:

-- investigations managed by Australian Government agencies, such as the Australian Criminal Intelligence Commission; and
+- investigations managed by Australian Government agencies, such as the Australian Criminal Intelligence Commission,

 - information related to prosecutions.

-Data in the CSA Crime by area webpage excludes offences that are recorded in LEAP but were committed outside Victoria, and where a Local Government Area (LGA) is not recorded.
+Data in the CSA latest crime by area webpage excludes offences that are recorded in LEAP but were committed outside Victoria, and where a Local Government Area (LGA) is not recorded.